 If you would rather redeem less even if it means paying out of pocket, British Airways is better.

 My advice is to always compare redemption prices, but I want to point out something.

-As long as the AA ticket is available to book with British Airways or Iberia, that redemption price will not change.
-If the paid fare was $600, you would still need 23,000 (Iberia) or 18,000 (British Airways).
+As long as the AA ticket is available to book with British Airways or Iberia, that redemption price will not change even if the paid fare is high.
+If the paid fare is $600, you would still need 18,000.